Seltus1/DevOps-Foundations-Course/Project/SUBMISSION_README.md

 <!-- Include explanation here -->
 <!-- Include explanation here -->
 <!-- NOTE: It is not compulsory to include detailed explanations, writing succint concise points would also sufice.
 Make sure maintain readability and clarity. -->
+    ### a ptyhon API script that recieves api calls from the api folder using the flask framework
 - **Frontend Dockerfile** (React App):
     - Similar to the above section, please explain the Dockerfile created for the React Frontend Web Application.